jeffxor/spring-social-intuit/README.md

 Build status on Travis CI
 [![Build Status](https://travis-ci.org/jeffxor/spring-social-intuit.png?branch=master)](https://travis-ci.org/jeffxor/spring-social-intuit)
+## Spring Social Support ##
+Please note that the master branch is now supporting version 1.1.X of the Spring Social Project.
+If you need support for version 1.0.X this is available on the 2.0.X branch.

+spring-social-intuit-2.0.X = spring-social-core-1.0.X
+spring-social-intuit-2.1.X = spring-social-core-1.1.X

 ## Spring Social Intuit ##
 This is an intial start for a Spring Social Connection to Intuit Quickbooks